 Once you’re all set up, just say your command or question clearly and loud enough for the microphone to pick up on it.

-On the following screen, click the Toggle next to Google Assistant to enable this feature (blue) if it’s not already.
+Step 2: On the following screen, click the toggle next to Google Assistant to enable this feature (blue) if it’s not already.
 You’ll also see an OK Google setting with three selections in a drop-down menu: On (Recommended), Always On, and Off.
-This area is also where you can re-tune your voice match if Google Assistant fails to respond.

-In this example, we said, “Show me the weather.”
-The results appear within the Google Assistant bubble, as shown above.
+Step 4: The results appear within the Google Assistant bubble.
 You can click on or speak additional queries for further information.

 If you’re performing a specific voice search and want more results, click the small G Search button located in the bottom-right corner, and the Chrome browser will appear.
 You can click on or say additional queries for more results.